Consumer medicine information

 The most common symptom is the presence of a sticky yellow-white discharge with mucus and pus (or glued eyes, especially in the morning on waking).
 Other symptoms include a gritty sensation in the eye, redness, irritation and watering of the eyes.
 The infection usually starts in one eye and then spreads to the other.

-• Do not use Cholfen Eye Drops if you are allergic to chloramphenicol or any of the ingredients listed at the end of this leaflet.
+• you are allergic to chloramphenicol, or any of the ingredients listed at the end of this leaflet.

 • you have an injury to the cornea.
 Eye preparations may inhibit the healing of the wound.

-• you are breastfeeding or plan to breastfeed.
+Talk to your doctor, optometrist or pharmacist if you are breastfeeding or intend to breastfeed.

 • you are allergic to any other antibiotic eye drops or ointments